Why You Need To Name a Life Insurance Beneficiary (And How To Do It)

 • Lump sum payment: You receive your share of the death benefit in a single payment.

-• Installment payments: Structure the death benefit payout in a series of payments over time — similar to a bi-monthly or monthly paycheck from a job.
+• Installment payments: The death benefit payout is issued in a series of payments over time — similar to a bi-monthly or monthly paycheck from a job.

 FAQs